dwyl/phoenix-chat-example/README.md

   - mix test
 ```

-You will need to _enable_ your project on Travis-CI for the buld to run.
+You will need to _enable_ your project on Travis-CI
+for the build to run. <br />
 Please see: https://github.com/dwyl/learn-travis#getting-started